slicervm/docs.slicervm.com/docs/getting-started/walkthrough.md

   hypervisor: firecracker
 ```

+The `storage: image` setting means a disk image will be cloned from the root filesystem into a local file.
+It's not the fastest option for the initial setup, but it's the simplest, persistent and great for long-living VMs.

 Now, open a new terminal window, or ideally launch `tmux` so you can leave the binary running in the background.

 ```bash